 Ligatures (fi fl ff), curly quotes, en/em dashes, zero-width chars: NFKC plus a small substitution table normalize every extracted label so grep, search, and your mapping reviews all work on plain ASCII.

-Declare canonical fields once.
-The engine canonicalises vendor variations into one key set.
-Validator enforces type contracts. apply! validates the whole mapping before touching the PDF, so it never half-renames anything.
+Declare canonical fields once — the engine canonicalises vendor variations into one key set and the validator enforces type contracts.
+The whole mapping validates before anything touches the PDF, so it never half-renames.

 The CLI is a thin shell over the public Ruby API.
 Choose the surface that fits your workflow.